Hsuhx/Phoenix-Driver/Project Manager/Statement of work (SOW)_24_s2.md

 - **Core Services**: Specializes in alcohol driving, business driving, and long-distance driving services.
 These services are meticulously designed to offer safe, professional, and reliable driving solutions tailored to diverse customer needs.

-- **Online Platform**: Our platform integrates cutting-edge technology to create an intuitive online service, simplifying booking processes and enabling users to schedule services easily via mobile or desktop applications.
+- **Online Platform**: Our platform integrates cutting-edge technology to create an intuitive online service, simplifying booking processes and enabling users to schedule services easily via mobile applications.

 ### User Experience: